Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Hierarchical Mean-Field Multi-Agent Reinforcement Learning

 The resulting action-value functions $\{\tilde Q_{\theta_l}^l\}_{l \in \mathcal{L}}$ and $\bar Q_{\bar\theta}$ are still coupled since the costs $\tilde{c}^l$, $\bar{\mathbf{c}}_{t}$ and the dynamics depend on the joint state $\mathbf{x}_{t}$ and action $\mathbf{u}_{t}$.
 We address this by assuming that for each auxiliary system, the action-value function has either a decoupled form or can be approximated by a decoupled function that only depends on the coordinates of that auxiliary system.
 This assumption allows us to update policies separately.
-While we are interested in methods for a general MDP setting, in this work we establish prove global linear convergence for our method in the context of LQR.
+As we will see in the next section, this assumption is without loss of generality due to the notion of partial exchangeability for LQR problems.
+As LQR models are fundamental in approximating general dynamic systems, our method readily applies to a number of practical settings, such as Unmanned Aerial Vehicle (UAV) \citep{zhi2017flight,setyawan2019linear} and Power Grids \citep{minciardi2011optimal, vinifa2016linear}.
+The decomposition might not hold exactly for general dynamic systems, however, the empirical success of decentralized/decoupled methods in various applications \citep{omidshafiei2017deep, zhang2020trajectory} justifies our assumption that the action-value function can be approximated by a decoupled function.

 Algorithm~\ref{algo:multi-agent} provides a summary of the hierarchical actor-critic algorithm.
-We are evaluating and updating polices with actor-critic algorithm in the auxiliary systems, and observe the dynamics transition ans costs in the origin system.
-We provide a rigorous justification of this algorithm in the LQR setting in Section~\ref{Hierarchical_LQR} and establish global convergence in Section~\ref{global_convergence}.
+Essentially, we are evaluating and updating policies with the actor-critic algorithm in the auxiliary systems and observe the dynamic transitions and costs in the original system.
+We provide a rigorous justification of this algorithm in the LQR setting in \S\ref{Hierarchical_LQR} and establish the global convergence in \S\ref{global_convergence}.